J.R.R. Tolkien estate sues Warner Bros. over gambling, games

 The lawsuit, which was filed in U.S. District Court in Los Angeles on Monday, alleges that Warner Bros. and its subsidiary New Line Cinema - which own the merchandising rights to the "Lord of the Rings" and "The Hobbit" brands - infringed on copyrights by licensing to casino slot machines, online gambling, games and downloads.

-Tolkien's estate accuses Warner Bros., a unit of Time Warner Inc. (TWX.N), of "infringing conduct."
+Tolkien's estate accuses Warner Bros., a unit of Time Warner Inc., of "infringing conduct."

 "Not only does the production of gambling games patently exceed the scope of defendants' rights, but this infringing conduct has outraged Tolkien's devoted fan base, causing irreparable harm to Tolkien's legacy and reputation and the valuable goodwill generated by his works," the lawsuit stated.